1.

 F. The Covenant Renewed

 Moses' speeches in Deuteronomy emphasize the renewal of the covenant between God and Israel.
 He recalls the journey from Egypt, the giving of the Law, and the lessons learned during the wanderings.
-The people are urged to choose life and blessing by loving the Lord, obeying His commandments, and teaching them to their children.
+The people are urged to choose life and blessings by loving the Lord, obeying His commandments, and teaching them to their children.

 Conclusion of the Wilderness Journey